 The amount of packaging discarded in America is declining, and the rate of recovery for discarded packaging is increasing, according to new statistics from the U.S. Environmental Protection Agency (EPA).

-“Municipal Solid Waste in the United States,”the EPA breaks down collection and recovery statistics for 2009, the last available year.
+In its report,“Municipal Solid Waste in the United States,”the EPA breaks down collection and recovery statistics for 2009, the last available year.
 Packaging reached a recovery rate of 47.8%, marking the fifth straight year of increase and a steady increase since 1960, when it stood at 10.3%.

 2009 also was the third straight year of decline in terms of the total amount of packaging discarded.
 The total was 71.6 million tons, a 5.7% decline from 2008.
 Discarded packaging fell in every major material category, including paper and paperboard (an 8.6% decline from 2008), glass (a 3.9% decline), plastic (3.7%) and aluminum (2.1%).